-- The combination product, Akynzeo, contains palonosetron, a 5-HT3 receptor antagonist, and netupitant, a substance P/NK1 receptor antagonist.
-This agent is approved for prevention of acute and delayed n/v associated with initial and repeat courses of cancer chemotherapy. - Diclegis and Bonjesta are fixed-dose combination products of doxylamine succinate, an antihistamine, and pyridoxine HCI, a vitamin B6 analog.
+- Diclegis and Bonjesta are fixed-dose combination products of doxylamine succinate, an antihistamine, and pyridoxine HCI, a vitamin B6 analog.
 Diclegis and Bonjesta are indicated for the treatment of NVP in women who do not respond to conservative management.
 It should be noted that these agents have not been studied in hyperemesis gravidarum. - The combination of doxylamine and pyridoxine was previously available in the United States under the brand name Bendectin.
 However, this product was removed from the market in 1983 due to law suits alleging teratogenicity despite scientific evidence of the safety and efficacy of the medication.
-A meta-analysis (MA) of controlled studies on outcome of pregnancies exposed to Bendectin reported no increase in the incidence of birth defects (Smith et al 2017). - The scope of this review will focus on the agents outlined in Table 1 for their respective FDA-approved indications as related to CINV.
-Other agents including anticholinergic agents, antihistamines, glucocorticoids, and dopamine receptor antagonists may also be effective antiemetics; however, they have been excluded from this review. - Medispan Therapeutic Class: 5-HT3 Receptor Antagonists; Substance P/NK1 Receptor Antagonists; Antiemetics Miscellaneous; Antiemetic Combinations - Two Ingredient.
+A meta-analysis (MA) of controlled studies on outcome of pregnancies exposed to Bendectin reported no increase in the incidence of birth defects (Smith et al 2019). - The scope of this review will focus on the agents outlined in Table 1 for their respective FDA-approved indications as related to CINV.
+Other agents including anticholinergic agents, antihistamines, glucocorticoids, and dopamine receptor antagonists may also be effective antiemetics; however, they have been excluded from this review. - Medispan Therapeutic Class: 5-HT3 Receptor Antagonists: Substance P/NK1 Receptor Antagonists: Antiemetics Miscellaneous; Antiemetic Combinations - Two Ingredient.

 Drug Generic Availability

 Akynzeo (palonosetron/netupitant) capsule

+Akynzeo (palonosetron/fosnetupitant) injection

-Aloxi (palonosetron) IV solution ✓ †
+Aloxi (palonosetron) IV solution ~

-Anzemet (dolasetron) tablets -
+Anzemet (dolasetron) tablets ¥ -

-Bonjesta (doxylamine succinate/pyridoxine HCI) 20 mg extended-release tablets -
+Bonjesta (doxylamine succinate/pyridoxine HCI) 20 mg extended-release tablets

-Cesamet (nabilone) capsule -
+Cesamet (nabilone) capsule

-Civanti (aprepitant) IV emulsion -
+Cinvanti (aprepitant) IV emulsion

-Diclegis (doxylamine succinate/pyridoxine HCI) 10 mg delayed-release tablets ✓ §
+Diclegis (doxylamine succinate/pyridoxine HCI) 10 mg delayed-release tablets √ §

-Emend (aprepitant) oral suspension -
+Emend (aprepitant) oral suspension

-Emend (aprepitant) capsule, combination pack >
+Emend (aprepitant) capsule, combination pack ✓

-Emend (fosaprepitant) IV solution !
+Emend (fosaprepitant) IV solution 1

 granisetron injection, tablets ✓ ‡

-Marinol (dronabinol) capsule >
+Marinol (dronabinol) capsule ✓

+ondansetron injection ✓ ‡

 Sancuso (granisetron) transdermal patch -

-Sustol (granisetron) extended-release injection -
+Sustol (granisetron) extended-release subcutaneous injection

-Syndros (dronabinol) oral solution -
+Syndros (dronabinol) oral solution

-Varubi (rolapitant) tablet, IV emulsion -
+Varubi (rolapitant) tablet+

-Zofran (ondansetron) IV solution, injection, oral solution, tablet ✓ ‡
+Zofran (ondansetron) oral solution, tablet ✓ ‡

 Zofran ODT (ondansetron) ODT ✓ ‡

 Zuplenz (ondansetron) oral soluble film